takuya-takeuchi/Demo/Flutter/Vanilla/09_Camera/README.md

-# Select Preferred Language for iOS
+# Camera

 ## Abstracts

+* How to take photo by using `camera` package
+  * Support to change front/rear camera
-* How to show 'Preferred Language' setting in application setting page
+* How to check EXIF by using `exif` package

 ## Dependencies